Join our mission to

 Summary

-There is an opportunity for a person with strong retail skills and experience to join the U-turn team thus allowing them to apply their professional retail skills in a development setting.
-Reporting directly to the Retail Area Manager, the candidate will apply their retail skills to run our,

-Retail and Warehouse store in Tygerberg to grow sales and profitability.
+There is an opportunity for a person with strong retail skills and experience to join the U-turn team.
+Thus allowing them to apply their professional retail skills in a development setting.
+Reporting directly to the Retail Area Manager, the candidate will apply their retail skills to run our, Thrift Store in Canal Walk to grow sales and profitability.
 At the same time, the person will be managing a team of sales assistants who were formerly homeless and are currently on the U-turn work-rehabilitation programme.

-The ideal candidate is someone who is happy to work in an organization with strong Christian motivations, displays a passion to see people grow (i.e. to work developmentally) and is excellent at customer service.
+The ideal candidate is happy to work in an organization with strong Christian motivations, displays a passion to see people grow (i.e. to work developmentally) and is excellent at customer service.

 Background